-Sharing grades with guardians
+Sharing grades with guardians or students

-It's easy to let guardians know how their children are doing - you can share all grades through the Parent Portal, or restrict their view to just a few using Report Cards.
+You can share all grades through the Parent Portal, or restrict their view to just a few using Report Cards.

 If you use the Parent Portal and Arbor App at your school and have chosen to show progress results, guardians can see student's marks for Science.